<< ARI Watch

 Mr. Binswanger leaves us to conclude that America must be in a sad state to resort to faking torture photos.
 As for the real torture photos ... blank out.

 The key word in his quote is “facts.”
-Ayn Rand sincerely believed that the accounts of atrocities committed by U.S. troops in Vietnam were false.
+Rand sincerely believed that the accounts of atrocities committed by U.S. troops in Vietnam were false.
 The evidence at the time was hard to believe and, contrary to the situation today, leftists really were the only people paying attention to it – most not to help but to harm America.

 Mr. Binswanger has no kind word for the whistleblowers who brought sunshine into Abu Ghraib.
 Among these Army specialist Joseph Darby stands out because he was the first to protest in a formal written complaint.
-He later said: “I didn’t want to see any more prisoners being abused, because I knew it was wrong.” (**) Evidently this man is not barbarian material.
+He later said: “I didn’t want to see any more prisoners being abused, because I knew it was wrong.”
+[2] Evidently the man is not barbarian material.

 A witty remark of George Tyrrell around the 1890’s, concerning the Jesuits, illustrates Mr. Binswanger’s technique: “Accuse them of murdering three men and a dog, and they will triumphantly produce the dog alive.”
 We reply, to both the Jesuits and Mr. Binswanger: “What difference does it make?”